code-423n4/2021-06-gro/README.md

 ### Vaults and Strategies [Diagrams]

 #### BaseVaultAdaptor.sol (348 sloc)
-Abstract contract containing additional logic that needs to be built ontop of any vault in order for it to function with gro protocol.
+Abstract contract containing additional logic that needs to be built ontop of any vault in order for it to function with gro protocol

 #### VaultAdaptorYearnV2_032.sol (158 sloc)
-Implementation of the vault adapter to interact with a modified version of the yearnV2 Vault.
+Implementation of the vault adapter to interact with a modified version of the yearnV2 Vault

 ### Common contracts
 Standard abstractions implemented by other contracts in the protocol